bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 * CLAMP-333: Auto-adding of grouping (if enabled) for each created group in a course

-The following features have been added in the v1.4 release:
+The following changes were added to v1.5:

-* Moodle 1.9.13 (20110801) merged into LAE
+* Moodle 1.9.14 (20111010) merged into LAE
-* Note: With this release we are retiring our SVN repository in favor of Git.
-Git is Moodle core's new standard, and all current and future development is being done using this version control software.
+* When editing grades in assignment view, the "-1" value has been changed to a "-" value.

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.